 The revolution of slim rechargeable batteries

 Energy is the engine of our modern world.
-From the moment we wake up in the morning until we turn off the lights at night, we are constantly surrounded by energy-hungry devices.
+From the time we wake up in the morning until we turn off the lights at night, we are constantly surrounded by energy-hungry devices.
 And in this scenario, batteries play a crucial role.
 But not all batteries are created equal.

 A leap into the future